In the UK, July’s ABR show was the only chance to road-test Yamaha’s much-awaited XT700 Tenere before it reached dealers.

-The 45-minute test ride – part of the so-called Tenere Tour doing Europe at the moment – was an escorted run.
+The 45-minute test ride – part of the Tenere Tour doing Europe at the moment – was an escorted run.
 This meant little chance to grab good photos.
 About eight German-registered XT7s were available, all with a few light scrapes from previous test rides.
-My bike showed 3800 miles on the clock, but otherwise looked pretty new.
+My bike showed 3800 miles on the clock.

 You had to book a time allocation.
 I arrived before the show gates opened and even then, got on the second or third slot that day.
-I overheard that by the end of Friday the whole weekend had been booked out for XT7 test rides.
+I overheard that by the end of Friday the whole weekend had been booked out.